wp-plugins/jch-optimize/readme.txt

 Simply deactivate or uninstall the plugin to reverse any changes it has made.
 The plugin doesn't modify any existing file or code but merely manipulates the HTML before it is sent to the brower.
 Any apparent persistent change after the plugin is deactivated is due to caching so ensure to flush all your WordPress, third party or browser cache.

 == Changelog ==
+= 1.2.1 =
+* Fix links to combined file to include scheme and domain for better compatibility with other plugins
+* Improved code that manipulates urls in the plugins

 = 1.2.0 =
 * Fixed bug in Autoloader function that conflicts with other plugins that have classes beginning with 'JCH'